Clozapine N-Oxide (water soluble) - a technical review on stability, solubility and use in the lab

 This depends on your experiment and the working concentration you require.

-Please see Table 3 for same examples of different concentrations used in various papers.
+Please see Table 3 for same examples of different concentrations reported in various papers.

 When dissolved in water, saline or PBS your solution of CNO (water soluble) should be a clear, yellow to orange color (depending on the concentration) – see Fig 3.

 Figure 3 - Hello Bio CNO (water soluble) dissolved in water at 20, 50 and 100mM